MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - Consider using out-of-the-box service integration between IoT Hub and data destinations (like Azure Data Lake Storage and Azure Data Explorer) as these have already been optimized for high performance throughput.

-- Consider using the EventHubs SDK to develop custom ingestion from an IoT Hub and the included event processor.
+- Consider using the Event Hubs SDK to develop custom ingestion from an IoT Hub and the included event processor.
 The event processor can rebalance devices and hosts.

 - Consider separating the storage needed for data ingestion and event processing from the storage needed for reporting and integration.

-- Account for the right number of IoT Hub partitions and consumer groups with regard to the number of simultaneous data readers and the required throughput.
+- Account for the right number of IoT Hub partitions and consumer groups regarding the number of simultaneous data readers and the required throughput.

 - Consider using the data storage that fits the need based on the required throughput, size, retention period, data volume, CRUD requirements, and regional replication (ADLS, ADX, SQL, Cosmos DB; see also [Select an Azure data store for your application](/azure/architecture/guide/technology-choices/data-store-decision-tree)).